adnan-td/GuessingGame/README.md

 To play the game click here => https://adnan-s-husain.github.io/GuessingGame/

 ## Instructions to Play
-1. When you start the game, a random no. is generated.
+1. When you start the game, a random no. between 1 & 100 is generated.
 You have to guess this no.
 2. You can type your guesses and check if it is correct, too high or too low.
 3. If it is too high, then you have to guess lower and vice versa.
 4. Lowest score is the best so try to guess the no. quickly and show off to your friends.